- Cognitive Neurology Research Group Research Group

 Why are people inattentive or forget things quickly?
 Why do some people act impulsively while others just can't be bothered?

 All these problems occur to some extent in healthy people.
-But they can be profoundly disabling in patients with neurological conditions - from stroke, through neurodegenerative conditions such as Parkinson's or Alzheimer's disease to developmental disorders such as ADHD.
+But they can be profoundly disabling in patients with neurological conditions - from stroke through to neurodegenerative conditions such as Parkinson's or Alzheimer's disease and vascular dementia.

 Currently, there are very limited treatments.
 Understanding underlying mechanisms is therefore crucial.